JetBrains/Qodana/topics/teamcity.md

 ### Configure the project token

+<link-summary>The project token is required by the paid %instance% linters, and is optional for using with the Community linters.</link-summary>

 The [project token](project-token.md) is required by the paid %instance% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
 You can see these sections to learn how to generate the project token: